 Students seeking to enroll in a Wichita State Online program who reside outside the state of Kansas, but within the United States, should check the University's authorization status below.

-Wichita State University is a State Authorization Reciprocity Agreement (SARA) institution and is authorized to offer online courses and programs to students who reside in the SARA states (colored yellow on the map above).
+Wichita State University is a State Authorization Reciprocity Agreement (SARA) institution and is authorized to offer online courses and programs to students who reside in the SARA states.

 The states colored orange are those where WSU is approved, but our online program offerings are limited.
 RN to BSN students from these states cannot be admitted as the program is not yet approved in these states.

 The U.S. Department of Education Program Integrity Rules requires all institutions of higher education to be in compliance with state laws in all states where they offer distance or correspondence education.
 This authorization is required to maintain eligibility for students of that state to receive federal financial aid.

 Wichita State University was approved as a SARA institution on January 14, 2015.